The Rundown

 - Not good to use to up your pup’s calories

 A high-quality, high-protein treat is a good thing to have on hand, whether it’s for using as a training incentive, getting some extra calories into your pup, or simply giving them some extra love during the day.
-Blue Buffalo Wilderness Trail Treats Grain Free Biscuits are nutritious and tasty and your Doberman Pinscher will like the crunch.
+Blue Buffalo Grain Free Dog Treats are highly nutritious, incredibly tasty, and excitingly crunchy – definitely a treat that your Doberman will enjoy.

 click to see more